yuang-chen/Spaden-ICPP24/README.md

 # Bitmap-Based SpMV with Tensor Cores

+I encountered some issues during the publication process and mistakenly submitted a draft that contains numerous typos.
+Please find the correct version of the paper [here](bmp.pdf).
+Sorry for any inconvenience.

 ## How to build
 Cmake and CUDA are required.
 Modification to the CMakeLists.txt files may be necessary, e.g. to change GPU architecture.